Whether It’s Your Husband, Wife, Child, Parent, Brother or Sister . . .

 All of your legal documents, such as birth certificates and marriage certificates, must be properly certified by a court or government agency.
 If any of your documents are in a foreign language, they must be officially translated, as well as properly certified by the appropriate courts or agencies in your home country.

 Although the I-130 questions seem straight-forward, your answers should not be given in a light-hearted manner.
 They can lead to complicated legal issues not apparent on the surface of the form.

 Tips To Avoid Mistakes, Delays, And Problems

-We never file an I-130 unless we have conducted a complete interview with both the petitioner and beneficiary.
+We never file an I-130 petition unless we have conducted a complete interview with both the petitioner and beneficiary.

 It is wiser to delay filing the I-130 to investigate discrepancies and clarify inconsistencies before paying your fees and submitting your petition.

 We never file an I-130 if we suspect any of the information is false or deceptive.

-Step Two: USCIS Reviews The I-130 Petition
+B. USCIS Reviews The I-130 Family-Based Immigrant Relative Petition

 At this point, certain stumbling blocks may arise.
 Normally, problems stem from incomplete packages of supporting evidence.
+Such errors include:

 After you comply with their request for additional information, the government will continue processing your petition, If there are no major legal problems, your petition will move to the next stage.